giongto35/cloud-morph/README.md

 - `setup_remote.sh $ip`.
 Ex: `./setup_remote.sh 159.89.146.77`

 ### Deployment with setup file
 - Some offline game/application requires installation.
-The best way I can think of is
+The best flow I can think of is
-1. Start `interactive-wine.sh bash` will run bash with wine image we built.
+1. Run `interactive-wine.sh bash` and initialize the wine envinroment
-2. Copy
 3. Check `example/roadrash/run.sh`

 ### Example
-There are Examples of setup for some applications.
-You only need to sp Due to copyright, I cannot attach some applications.
-What you need to do is
+There are configuration examples without applications.
+You can search the app and put it in the same configuration folder.

 ## Development